l3r8yJ/l3r8yj.github.io/_drafts/2024-02-13-confluence-clownship-or-how-to-avoid-meetings.md

 ---
-title: Confluence clownship or How to avoid meetings?
+title: Confluence clownship or How to avoid meetings and DTOs?
 layout: post
 date: '2024-02-13'
 last_modified_at: '2024-02-13'